Perimeter College at Georgia State University: Campuses

-Academic profile
+Academics

 Perimeter College was the largest two-year college and the fourth-largest institution in the University System of Georgia, with about 21,371 students enrolled.
 PC's online program was the largest in the state university system, serving over 9,000 students.
 Perimeter College transferred almost 3,000 students annually to bachelor's degree programs within the University System of Georgia, accounting for one-fifth of transfers within the system.
 To allow students to transfer to four-year institutions of their choice, Perimeter pioneered a Transfer Admission Guarantee (TAG) program, signing more than 40 TAG agreements with in-state, out-of-state, public and private four-year colleges and universities.

 More than one-third of Perimeter College's faculty members earned their doctorate; this statistic did not include numerous part-time instructors.
 PC had more Governor's Teaching Fellows than any other institution in Georgia: 40 since 1996.
 More than 46 PC faculty members received National Institute for Staff and Organizational Development Teaching Excellence Awards since 2003.

 The 3-year graduation rate was 7% before amalgamation with Georgia State University.

+In 2024, Perimeter College at Georgia State University was the winner of the National Science Foundation's Community College Innovation Challenge.